BWibrew/ddns-ip-updater/README.md

-# DDNS IP Updater
+# DNS Record Updater

-Automatically updates the DNS 'A' record for a server which uses a DDNS.
+Automatically updates the Cloudflare DNS 'A' record for a server which has a dynamic IP.